Debrand Services

 Acquisition in 2017

-GarbageMan, founded in 2008 in Maple Grove, Minnesota, has evolved from a single truck operation into a nationally recognized franchise based in Plymouth, Minnesota.
-The company provides affordable, environmentally-friendly trash disposal services, including garbage collection and recycling.
-With routes established in three states and plans for expansion, GarbageMan is committed to maintaining a strong customer focus while leveraging advanced technology to enhance its operations.
-The company's mission emphasizes environmental responsibility, aiming to contribute to a pollution-free and sustainable environment for its clients and communities.
+GarbageMan, founded in 2008 in Maple Grove, Minnesota, has evolved from a single truck operation into a nationally recognized franchise headquartered in Plymouth, Minnesota.
+The company provides residential garbage disposal services, including garbage collection and recycling, with a strong emphasis on environmentally friendly practices.
+GarbageMan operates routes in three states and has plans for further expansion.
+The corporate office focuses on enhancing service efficiency through advanced technology while maintaining a strong commitment to customer satisfaction and environmental stewardship.

 Les Productions Horticoles Demers